 We automatically enroll all students on programs abroad into GeoBlue insurance, even if you already have another form of insurance.
 The cost for this is included in the program fee.
 GeoBlue insurance is comprehensive and includes coverage for medical evacuation.
 Students on the DC program must have their own insurance to participate.

 CET has worked extensively to develop plans for operating high school programs in a COVID reality.
-CET’s Senior Manager of Health and Safety, in collaboration with many other staff in the US and abroad, developed a Post-COVID Playbook that outlines the standards, policies, and communication procedures followed at each CET site to ensure students, staff, and families are well-informed about the steps CET is taking to mitigate the impact of COVID-19.
+CET’s Senior Manager of Health and Safety, in collaboration with many other staff in the US and abroad, developed CET’s COVID Playbook that outlines the standards, policies, and communication procedures followed at each CET site to ensure students, staff, and families are well-informed about the steps CET is taking to mitigate the impact of COVID-19.
+Full vaccination against COVID-19 is required for all in-person program participants.
 We’ve used the Playbook to safely run several CET college programs in various sites during the pandemic.
+Learn more about our vaccination policy and COVID response.

 Since we launched in 1982, we have seen our share of crises, and this experience is safely in our back pocket as we face new situations.
 It helps us think through all possible outcomes, consider all unintended consequences, and choose appropriate actions.
 Crisis response may include restricting student movement until the storm has passed, relocating the program to another city (either temporarily or for the remainder of the program), or in extreme cases, canceling the program and evacuating students permanently.
 Our GeoBlue insurance also includes coverage for emergency evacuation.